 He went back to design school, studied graphic design at SADI(Samsung Art & Design Institute) and continued his study at Parsons The New School for Design, in the MFA Design & Technology program.
 His MFA thesis project ‘Typography Insight’(http://typeinsight.org/) was featured by Fast Company, The Atlantic, Gizmodo and ranked 2nd in the education category of the US App Store.
 With his interest in mobile app design and development, he wrote the book ‘도전! 아이폰 프로프래밍(iCan iPhone Programming)’ which became a best-selling iPhone programming book in 2011-2012 in Korea.

 He joined Microsoft as a UX Designer in 2011.
 He worked on MSN/Bing apps – News, Sports, Finance, Weather, Travel, Health & Fitness, Food & Drink – for various platforms including Windows 8, Windows Phone 8, iOS, Android, Web and Windows 10.
-As the main designer of Sports and Finance app, he led the design vision for Microsoft’s modern ‘metro’ design language.
+As the lead designer of Sports and Finance app, he led the design vision for Microsoft’s modern ‘Metro’ design language.
 Since 2015, he has been working on the ‘Developer Experience’ design, leveraging his mixed background in user experience design and software development.

 My Journey – From Engineer To Designer

-Engineer who loved drawing, typography and user interface
+An engineer who loved drawing, typography and user interface

 Design school, graphic design and mobile Apps